Discover The Burren and Connemara: Two of Ireland’s Most Stunning Regions

 Distance: 24 km / 15 miles, Ascent: 270 m / 810 ft, Approximate walking time: 5 / 6 hours

-Complementry taxi transfer back to Maam to begin your walk.
+A complimentary taxi transfer will bring you back to Maam to begin your walk.

 Distance: 25 km / 16 miles, Ascent: 570 m / 1710 ft, Approximate walking time: 5 / 6 hours

-You depart Lough Inagh by walking directly from your accommodation via an old road that dates back hundreds or possibly thousands of years.
-The trail contours the base of the Mamturk Mountains passing some old ruined deserted settlements as you travel.
-This area is now completely uninhabited and has been since the time of the great famine of 1845.
+You depart Lough Inagh, walking directly from your accommodation along an old road that dates back hundreds—perhaps even thousands—of years.
+The trail contours the base of the Mamturk Mountains, passing the ruins of long-abandoned settlements along the way.
+This area has remained uninhabited since the time of the Great Famine, adding a quiet sense of history to the landscape.

 Distance: 16 km / 10 miles, Ascent: 245 m / 735 ft, Approximate walking time: 4 / 5 hours